Website icon Xpert.Digital

 Operation “Happy Agency Life”: When agencies reinvent themselves every few years and forget who they actually wanted to be

-Operation “Happy Agency Life”: When agencies reinvent themselves every few years and forget who they actually wanted to be – Image: Xpert.Digital
+Operation “Happy Agency Life”: When agencies reinvent themselves every few years and forget who they originally wanted to be – Image: Xpert.Digital

-The Anatomy of Eternal Change
+The Anatomy of Perpetual Change

 Metamorphosis as a business model